-Many high schools in America opt for an open campus policy, where students are permitted to leave the school grounds during lunch or free periods.
-Spirited debates about the benefits and drawbacks have ensued through the years, but many students appreciate the freedom that an open-campus policy affords them.
+Many high schools and universities in America opt for an open campus policy.
+An open campus allows students to leave the school grounds during lunch or free periods.
+Spirited debates have persisted between administrators, teachers, and parents about the benefits and drawbacks of open campus policies.

 Many students appreciate the freedom that an open-campus policy provides.
 However, there are significant safety and security concerns schools must address when implementing an open campus policy.
 It’s imperative to keep students and faculty safe with appropriate security measures for this setup.
 Here’s what you can do to keep everyone protected.

 Access control systems are among the best tools for securing classrooms, administrative buildings, recreational areas, etc. They are particularly useful for colleges and high schools that have multiple accessible buildings around campus.

 Each faculty member and student receives a personalized I.D. card that permits access to all or specific buildings during a set timeframe.
 For example, the teachers’ lounge door or faculty offices could be unlocked only with a faculty I.D.